A FEW WORDS ABOUT DOUG . . .

 As I had recently joined RHS as their art director and senior graphic designing, for a nominal fee, RHS had me help her outfit her cafe with photos of historic Redmond ~ giving her restaurant the vintage feel she wanted.

 I'm passionate about giving back.
-It's the least I can do with all of the support I've received from friend, clients and generous patrons.
-In addition to these gifts of my art, I'm also support many other organizations financially.
+It's the least I can do with all of the support I've received from friends, clients and generous patrons.
+In addition to these gifts of art, I also support many non-profit organizations financially.

 INLAND NORTHWEST CAUSES FOR FINE ART AUCTION DONATIONS

-MY FINE ART & DESIGN STUDIO ~ When Doug and I married in 2000, his wedding gift to me was my studio ~ a huge luxury after cramped quarters in my small Seatte Capitol Hill condo.
-When we re-located from the Seattle area back to Spokane in 2011, this tradition continued ~ first in our Manito Park Craftsman and then at the Moran Prairie cottage.
-My studio was one of the first rooms to be set up after the move, and I've finished over a dozen works since we settled into our new home.
-Natural light floods the garden view that overlooks Doug's roses and other blossoms deep into September.
+A CHANGE THAT FILLED MY HEART When Doug and I married in 2000, his wedding gift to me was my studio ~ a huge luxury after cramped quarters in my small Seatte Capitol Hil, first in our Manito Park Craftsman and then here at our Moran Prairie cottage.
+My studio was one of the first rooms to be set up after the move, and I've finished many paintings since we moved in 2020.

-PITTYPAT GALLERY CLOSED ~ 2020 to 2022 have definitely brought changes.
-For reasons which include our move in July 2020, COVI, and health challenges trying to keep Doug healthier longer, I felt it was time to close my gallery.
-I'm focusing on fewer in-person events and more on creating in my studio thse days.
-Thank you SO much to all my clients, friends and patrons who came to see me at my in-events.
+GALLERY CLOSING 2020 to 2022 brought changes.
+For reasons which included our 2020 move, COVID, and health challenges trying to give my Doug more time, it was time to close my gallery.
+I'm focusing on a few in-person events and more on creating in my studio these days.

-UNVEILING NEW FINE ART ~ Frequently when I finish new paintings, you'll find the them on my Facebook page.
-Facebook images are usually part of the seasonal collection, dovetailing with this website.
+UNVEILING NEW FINE ART ~ Frequently when I finish new paintings, you'll find them on my Facebook page.
+Facebook images are often part of the seasonal collection, dovetailing with this website.
 Find more on my WHAT'S NEW and ART VENUES pages.

-APRIL 15TH, 2000 • ECHO FALLS COUNTRY CLUB, MONROE, WA ~ My Dad's best friend Mike Doohan walked me down the aisle (Dad passed away 10+ years before), "Course in Miracles" Robbie Fawnstock officiated, and we had 250 friends and family with us ~ more than we could ever have hoped for!
-Doug's mother Kay, brother Tom, pal Ric Metzger, and sons Matt and Kevin were on-hand for him.
-My Sally Mom, sisters Marilee and Peggy, sister-in-law Jan, and best friend Robin Westbrook were in my corner.
-It was a beautiful day of "dreams come true" both of us.
+APRIL 15TH, 2000 • ECHO FALLS CC, MONROE, WA ~ My Dad's best friend Mike Doohan walked me down the aisle (Dad passed 10+ years prior), "Course in Miracles" Robbie Fawnstock officiated, and we had 250+ with us, more than we could have imagined!
+Doug's mother Kay, brother Tom, pal Ric Metzger, and sons Matt and Kevin were there for him.
+My Sally Mom, sisters Marilee, Peggy, sister-in-law Jan, and best friend Robin Westbrook were in my party.
+It was a beautiful day of dreams come true for us both.

-Geinius pal sax musician Darren Motamedy played Pachal Belle's Canon and "When a Man Loves a Woman" at the wedding ~ and others for hours at our reception.
-We danced for hours.
-Holy Names pal Kathy and her husband Budd Gould gave us a private room for our "after" party for close friends and family at their Caralon Point Anthony's.
+Geinius pal sax musician Darren Motamedy played Pachal Belle's Canon and "When a Man Loves a Woman" at the wedding ~ and others for hours at our reception with the dance floor rarely empty!
+Holy Names pal Kathy and her husband Budd Gould gave us a private room for our "after party" for close friends and family at their Caralon Point Anthony's.
 More memories, a romantic honeymoon night, and the fun group breakfast in the morning before folks took off for homes.
 What a wonderful way to begin our "wonderful life."

-"ANGELS ON EARTH" ~ They are everywhere.
-Many pop up in the form of kind friends on the phone or at the front door.
-Sometimes they're beside me at home, and sometimes at church.
-Often they're in nature when I'm out for walk ~ helping me get through the bad days, reminding me to be grateful for the good ones.
-Perhaps one is Doug.
-Sweet memories are plentiful and Doug is in most of them.
-I am lucky ~ and I was SO blessed.
+"ANGELS EVERYWHERE ON EARTH" ~ Some show up in the form of kind friends on the phone or at the door.
+Sometimes the angels are with me at church.
+Often they're in nature when I'm out for walk, helping me get through the bad days, reminding me to be grateful for the good ones.
+And every now and then, Doug is here, as there are little miracles with his fingers all over them.
+He's just here in a different way.

 "SOMETIMES MIRACLES ARE SIMPLY GOOD PEOPLE WITH KIND HEARTS."